Matthew accepts instructions in all of the practice areas listed below, having established a diverse practice since

 Matthew acts in an advisory and advocacy capacity for both Claimants and Defendants within the field of personal injury, and appears in the County Court several times a week in this area.
 He has also appeared a number of times in the Masters' Corridor of the Royal Courts of Justice for case management purposes, including in complex CCMCs, and in interlocutory hearings at the High Court.
 His practice extends from the small claims track to multi-track, and encompasses application hearings, costs & case management hearings, and full trials.
-He has recently delivered training to both national solicitors' firms and insurers on topics such as fundamental dishonesty, QOCs, relief from sanctions and small claims litigation.
+He has delivered training to both national solicitors' firms and insurers on topics such as fundamental dishonesty, QOCs, relief from sanctions and small claims litigation.

 He has experience across a wide range of personal injury matters, including: